 Description.
 Bituminous material cost adjustments will be made to provide additional compensation to the Contractor, or credit to the Department, for fluctuations in the cost of bituminous materials when optioned by the Contractor.
-The bidder shall indicate on the attached form whether or not this special provision will be part of the contract and submit the completed form with his/her bid.
-Failure to submit the form, or failure to fill out the form completely, shall make this contract exempt of bituminous materials cost adjustments.
+The bidder shall indicate with their bid whether or not this special provision will be part of the contract.

 The adjustments shall apply to permanent and temporary hot-mix asphalt (HMA) mixtures, bituminous surface treatments (cover and seal coats), and preventative maintenance type surface treatments that are part of the original proposed construction, or added as extra work and paid for by agreed unit prices.
 The adjustments shall not apply to bituminous prime coats, tack coats, crack filling/sealing, joint filling/sealing, or extra work paid for at a lump sum price or by force account.